 “We can only do this if we integrate synthetic and live training more deeply and integrate the systems required to generate a rich and complex training environment with our landscape in new ways.”

-Brigadier Brewer leads both bilateral initiatives with the US and Singapore which serve to enhance interoperability between key partners.
+Brigadier Brewer leads both bilateral initiatives with the US and Singapore.

 The US Force Posture Initiative (USFPI) sits within Australia’s deep military relationship with the US.
 Through its Marine Rotational Force – Darwin and Enhanced Air Cooperation initiatives, the USFPI is expanding the types of bilateral activities the Australian Defence Force (ADF) conducts with its US counterparts; as well as developing facilities to improve interoperability between the two nations.